mer-hybris/hadk.sailfishos.org/prerequisites.rst

 .. _Xperia X (Sony AOSP 6): https://sailfishos.org/wiki/Sailfish_X_Build_and_Flash
 .. _Xperia XA2 (Sony AOSP 8): https://sailfishos.org/wiki/DRAFT-Sailfish_X_Xperia_XA2_Build_and_Flash
 .. _Xperia 10 (Sony AOSP 9): https://sailfishos.org/wiki/Sailfish_X_Xperia_Android_9_Build_and_Flash
+.. _Xperia 10 II (Sony AOSP 10): https://sailfishos.org/wiki/Sailfish_X_Xperia_Android_10_Build_and_Flash

 Mobile Device
 -------------

-* An Android device officially supported by LineageOS 15.1 (Android 8) and 16.0
+* An Android device officially supported by LineageOS 15.1 (Android 8), 16.0
-  (Android 9) at the time of writing 2019-09-30.
-CyanogenMod versions (that are Sailfish OS-compatible) 10.1.x, 11.0, 12.1, 13.0, 14.1 will require additional
+  (Android 9) and 17.1 (Android 10) at the time of writing 2021-02-01.
+  CyanogenMod versions (that are Sailfish OS-compatible) 10.1.x, 11.0, 12.1,
-  effort because CM has become obsolete.
+  13.0, 14.1 will require additional effort because CM has become obsolete.
   For more supported Android versions also check `this link`_

  - Throughout this guide we shall use the term **Android base**, which will